Aviatorscode2/Open-Source-101/INTRODUCTION-TO-GITHUB.md

 How do I make a Pull request

 How can I fork a repository
 When you want to contribute to a project that isn't yours, before cloning the first thing you need to do is to fork that repository.
-By forking that repository all you trying to do is have that repos
+By forking that repository, you are creating a personal copy of that repository on your Github, after forking, you will notice that the repository will be added to your list of repositories on github.

+If you go ahead to clone a repository you don't have access to without first forking it, you won't be able to make contributions to that repository because it is not yours.
+But when you fork the repository first, you have a copy you can make changes to, and after making your desired change, you can push (store) that change(s) on github.

+Now here is the interesting part, when Github notices that you have made a change that is not on the parent repository (i.e the repository you forked from), You will see a prompt that will ask you to create a pull request.

+To fork a repository, follow these steps
+Go to that repository on Github and click on fork you will see a new screen like the one below
+Click on create fork (You can also change the name of the repository if you want to) If the forking is successsful, you will notice you now have a repository by that name, you will also see that it will point you to the original repository it was forked from.

 How do i make a commit
+As you work on your projects or contribute to other projects, for each bug you fix or addition you make, you can write a commit message, describing in simple, short and clear terms what changes you made.This commit messages helps you know when and what change you made at a particular time, and if its a project you are contribuuting to, it helps the maintainer of that project to know what changes you made even before looking at the code.

+So how do you make commits? it is quite simple.
+Let's see how

 GitHub Desktop vs Github CLI